-Topical corticosteroids (steroids) are medications applied directly to the skin to reduce inflammation and irritation.
+Topical corticosteroids are a type of steroid medicine applied directly to the skin to reduce inflammation and irritation.

 Topical corticosteroids are available in several different forms, including:

 - very potent

 Read about other types of corticosteroids, including tablets, capsules, inhalers and injected corticosteroids.

 Corticosteroids should not be confused with anabolic steroids.

 Conditions widely treated with topical corticosteroids include: